 The design will be provided with strong solar passive design and external shading using verandas to avoid glare onto work surfaces for more than 80% of the working time for each space and façade.
-Internal Blinds will be provided by occupants.

-At least 40% of the nominated floor area has been designed to high levels of daylight during hours of occupancy.
+At least 61.5% of the nominated floor area has been designed to high levels of daylight during hours of occupancy.
 At least 80% of the nominated floor area has been designed to be within 8m of either an external view or high-quality internal view.